galaxyproject/galaxy-hub/src/use/gcac/index.md

 summary: "GCAC is a web enabled paltform for predictive model building using R and caret package for virtual screening."
 image: "/src/use/gcac/gcac-landing.png"
 comments:
-  - "The GCAC is a one stop solution for data generation, fata preparation, feature selection, model building, prediction and retrival of potential lead molecules."
+  - "The GCAC is a one stop solution for data generation, data preparation, feature selection, model building, prediction and retrival of potential lead molecules."
   - "GCAC is available as a public server, a virtual machine, and as a [tool suite in the Galaxy Toolshed](https://toolshed.g2.bx.psu.edu/repository?repository_id=351af44ceb587e54)."
 user_support:
   - "[Manual](https://drive.google.com/open?id=1eWJT05zSFxFNwjaTjjPFE0zZp6g7fO9mxutRtSbc9zU)"